sourcey/pacm/README.md

 There are a lot of open source [package managers](http://en.wikipedia.org/wiki/List_of_software_package_management_systems) out there, but none of them quite fit the bill for a minimal and flexible native package manager that could be easily distributed with our apps, so we built Pacm.

-The Pacm codebase is kept quite small and readable thanks to LibSourcey which handles and abstracts complex cross-platform tasks such as networking, filesystem and cryptography.
+The Pacm codebase is kept quite small and readable thanks to LibSourcey which handles and abstracts all the complex cross-platform tasks such as networking, filesystem and cryptography.

 Pacm speaks to the server using a basic [client-server JSON protocol](#client-server-protocol) which is very straight forward to integrate with your existing web server architecture.